t-foster/t-foster.github.io/StartingTesting.md

         * Write scripts to run each test case individually
         * Write scripts to find test case interdependencies
             * Find a test shuffle seed which induces failures reliably, then bisect to find which other cases induce the failure
-    * Have contractors deliver their test cases
+    * Have contractors deliver their test cases with their code
     * Brag about testing improvements
-        * Why do you think I am writing this
+        * Why do you think I am writing this.
+I am proud of what my people have done.
+We have achieved a massive organizational change from the bottom up.